tat4301/core-utils/README.md

 1. A user **locks** tokens in a smart contract on the **source chain**.
 2. This action emits an event (e.g., `TokensLocked`).
 3. An off-chain listener (this script) detects and verifies this event.
-4. After ensuring the event is final (i.e., has enough block confirmations to be safe from re-orgs), the listener triggers an action on the **destination chain**.
+4. After ensuring the event is final (i.e., has enough block confirmations to be safe from chain reorganizations (re-orgs)), the listener triggers an action on the **destination chain**.
 5. This action is typically a signed transaction that instructs a contract on the destination chain to **mint** an equivalent amount of a pegged token for the user.

 This event listener is the critical link between the two chains, ensuring that events on the source chain are securely and reliably relayed to the destination chain.